LA LOMA ADOBE HISTORY

 Early American Period: 1850 - 1887

-Francisco Estevan Quintana bought the land and buildings of La Vina in 1852, which included La Loma Adobe.
-In 1859, concerned about his insecure title, he traded the adobe and adjacent land for property northeast of San Luis Obispo owned by Maria Concepcion Boronda.
+Francisco Estevan Quintana bought the land and buildings of La Vina in 1852, which included La Loma Adobe from Baptiste Garcia.
+In 1854, concerned about his insecure title, he traded the adobe and adjacent land for property northeast of San Luis Obispo owned by Maria Concepcion Boronda.

 Recent historical finds